 Bring all to a simmer in a medium pot, uncovered, over medium heat.
-Simmer until reduced by half.
+Simmer on low until reduced by half.
 You should have about 2 cups of liquid.

 Store in the fridge and use as you would fish sauce, one to one.

-Keywords: vegan fish sauce, fish sauce substitute, asian fish sauce, how to make fish sauce, how to make vegan fish sauce, homemade fish sauce
+Keywords: vegan fish sauce, fish sauce substitute, plant based fish sauce, asian fish sauce, how to make fish sauce, how to make vegan fish sauce, homemade fish sauce